rj678/Machine-Learning/README.md

 ## TensorFlow:

+### Classification

+The folder 'Iris' contains the workflow to train a Neural Network based on the TensorFlow tutorial for the Iris flower classification problem.
+It also contains a workflow to train an SVM for classification.

+Similar workflows will be used for crop classification based on the spectral signals.

 ### Hyperparameter tuning:

 This folder has been set up to better understand the Machine Learning hyperparameter tuning process.